-This scholarship was made possible by the Barowsky family in memory of Mischa Barowsky, a lifelong Holyoke resident.
-Preference is given to Holyoke residents majoring in any business program.
+This scholarship was made possible by Ned Barowsky and the Barowsky family in memory of Mischa Barowsky, a lifelong Holyoke resident.
+This scholarship gives preference to Holyoke residents majoring in any business program.

-Mindful of their father's interest in the community college system, sons Paul ‘67 and George '66 established a scholarship in their father's memory for a graduate of South Hadley High School.
+Mindful of their father's interest in the community college system, sons Paul ‘67 and George '66, established a scholarship in their father's memory for a graduate of South Hadley High School.

 Upon his retirement from National Blank Book, Paul Buckwalter gave freely of his time, energy and talent to help students identify and pursue their career goals.
-A memorial scholarship was established for students enrolled in select business programs.
+A scholarship was established for students enrolled in select business programs.

 Chicopee Savings Bank endowed a scholarship for a new or continuing student living in either Chicopee, Ludlow, West Springfield, South Hadley, or Ware and enrolled in any associate degree curriculum.

-George Page, former owner of the Delaney House in Holyoke, endowed a scholarship for a student enrolled in either the hospitality or culinary field.
+The late George Page, former owner of the Delaney House in Holyoke, endowed a scholarship for a student enrolled in either the hospitality or culinary field.

-Maurice Donahue made an indelible impact on higher education in Massachusetts, serving as the state Senate President from 1964-1970, and helping to establish Holyoke Community College at its present site after a devastating fire destroyed its former campus.
+Maurice Donahue made an indelible impact on higher education in Massachusetts, serving as the State Senate President from 1964-1970, and helping to establish Holyoke Community College at its present site after a devastating fire destroyed its former campus.